 In 18th- and 19th-century Turin, bars and coffee shops were not really a place for women.
 In this, Al Bicerin was groundbreaking.

 Always known for its gentle style, this was the place where ladies could relax without feeling stared at.
 As their official website reports, from 1910 to 1975, Al Bicerin was managed by Ida Cavalli together with her sister and her daughter Olga, who took it over when her mother retired.
-The Cavalli ladies were well-known and appreciated in Turin for welcoming their guests as if they were entering their home and for taking care of broke intellectuals in need of a shelter from the freezing winter temperatures.
+The Cavalli ladies were well-known and appreciated in Turin for welcoming their guests as if they were entering their home and for taking care of broke intellectuals in need of shelter from the freezing winter temperatures.

-In 1983, Marité Costa took over the management of the famous bar and brought it to the international attention.
-By researching the true archaeology of chocolate and Turin’s traditional recipes, today this coffee shop is renowned all over the world, won several awards and in 2001 was named as Italy’s best bar by the prestigious food magazine Gambero Rosso.
+In 1983, Marité Costa took over the management of the famous bar and brought it to international attention.
+By researching the true archaeology of chocolate and Turin’s traditional recipes, today this coffee shop is renowned all over the world, won several awards and in 2001 was named Italy’s best bar by the prestigious food magazine Gambero Rosso.